AO-Design-Inc/webGL-with-emscripten/README.md

 To compile and run this code, you must have Emscripten installed.
 For instructions on installing Emscripten, visit their [download page](https://emscripten.org/docs/getting_started/downloads.html).

-Once you have verified that emscripten is installed, run the following command from the root directory
+Once you have verified that emscripten is installed, run the following command from the root directory:

-    emcc src/main.c -o index.html
+    emcc src/main.c -o index.js

-The resulting html file can be opened and viewed in any browser.
+This will produce the js file that will be used in the provided html file.
+The html file can be opened and viewed in any browser.